flutter/plugins/packages/firebase_firestore/README.md

 ## Getting Started

-See the `example` directory for a complete sample app using Firestore.
+See the `example` directory for a complete sample app using Cloud Firestore.